peteroupc/peteroupc.github.io/randomtest.md

 Note that testing nearby sequences produced by _leapfrogging_ is redundant with testing the regular PRNG sequence without streams.

 **Hash functions and counter-based PRNGs.** In general, a _counter-based PRNG_ produces pseudorandom numbers by transforming a seed and a _counter_; with each number, it increments the counter and leaves the seed unchanged (Salmon et al. 2011)<sup>[**(1)**](#Note1)</sup>.
-The seed and counter can be transformed using block ciphers, other permutations, or hash functions.
+The seed and counter can be transformed using block ciphers, other permutation functions, or hash functions.
 In general, counter-based PRNGs that use hash functions (such as MD5, SHA-1, MurmurHash, CityHash, xxHash) will meet the independence requirement if the following hash stream (for that hash function) doesn't fail the PractRand tests at 1 TiB or greater:

 1. Write out the hash code of `seed || 0x5F || counter` (the `||` symbol means concatenation).
 2. Write out the hash code of `(seed+1) || 0x5F || counter`.